 $ aws --region us-east-1 s3 ls --endpoint-url http://127.0.0.1:9000

-The command-line option changes only the destination URL for that request, so credentials, signing, and service behavior still follow the normal rules for the selected service.
+The option changes the destination URL for this command only.
+Credentials, signing, and Amazon S3 request behavior still apply to the selected service and Region.

-2. Repeat the command with --debug when the effective endpoint must be confirmed before troubleshooting anything else.
+2. Repeat the same command with --debug when the effective endpoint must be confirmed before troubleshooting credentials, signing, or service behavior.

 $ aws --region us-east-1 s3 ls --endpoint-url http://127.0.0.1:9000 --debug